12 Absolute Best Things to Do in Arches National Park with Kids

 • Visit the park early in the morning or late in the afternoon to avoid the crowds and the heat.
 You can do the scenic drive in Arches during the hot hours of the day as well, just limit your time outdoors.
 Read our suggestions for more great things to do in Moab.

 • Spend the warmest hours of the day by the pool of your hotel or go rafting.
 Book a hotel in Moab, close to the entrance of the park, so that you don’t have to spend hours in the car.
-We stayed at Aarchway Inn, great location and huge family rooms that sleep 6.
-Check also our hand-picked selection of the best Moab hotels for any budget.
+We stayed at Aarchway Inn; this hotel has a nice pool and huge family rooms that sleep up to 6 people.
+For more information, check out our hand-picked selection of the best Moab hotels for any budget.

 • Carry lots of drinking water.
-A reusable water bottle is best, but you can only refill it at the Visitor Center and at the Devil’s Garden Trailhead.
+At least one large reusable water bottle per person is a must.
+However, you can only refill it at the Visitor Center and the Devil’s Garden Trailhead.
 So make sure you have plenty of water in the car and refill your bottles before you set on any hike.
 Tip: if you use plastic water bottles, put them in the freezer the night before your hike.
 That way you can enjoy nice and fresh water during the entire day.

 • Good sun protection is a must in Arches in summer.
-Use sunscreen lotion SPF50, wear a breathable hiking hat and sunglasses.
+Use sunscreen lotion SPF50, wear a breathable hiking hat, and sunglasses.
 I also advise wearing a long-sleeved shirt or a UV t-shirt.
-Sun is harsh in Arches NP in summer!
+The sun is harsh in Arches NP in summer!

-• Wear closed walking shoes if you plan to do any hiking in Arches.
+• Wear closed walking shoes with a good grip if you plan to do any hiking in Arches.
+You don’t need heavy boots, but I wouldn’t hike in sneakers either.

 READ ALSO: Top Places to See in Utah (Bucket List)